This Guide will cover everything that you need to know to start and improve your NIST Framework-based program.

 The U.S. National Cybersecurity Alliance says that the cost of cleaning up after an attack for a small to mid-sized business can range from $690,000 to over $1 million.
-The NIST Interagency Report (NISTIR) 7621 entitled “Small Business Information Security: The Fundamentals” states “Because small businesses typically don’t have the resources to invest in information security the way larger businesses can, many cyber criminals view them as soft targets”.
+The NIST Interagency Report (NISTIR) 7621 entitled “Small Business Information Security: The Fundamentals” states “Because small businesses typically don’t have the resources to invest in information security the way larger businesses can, many cybersecurity criminals view them as soft targets”.
 The report also notes that some hackers are attacking not simply for profit, but out of revenge or thrill of causing havoc.
 To a small business, a strong cybersecurity program is often seen as a task too difficult because of the resource requirements.

 Nonetheless, the benefits greatly exceed the cost, as adopting a strong program and creating a business process will help gain and retain customers especially in light of publicized cybersecurity attacks, as customers expect sensitive information to be protected from compromise.
 The NIST Framework is truly applicable to any organization regardless of size as a jumping off point to establish their cybersecurity posture.
 It turns in traditional, more audit-based policies for a risk-based approach to cybersecurity management.
 It’s a guideline for businesses to update their risk management approach, as many U.S. organizations across sizes and industries already leverage some type of security framework.
-Businesses of all sizes and industries are seeing the importance of building a robust cyber program and are seeking more proactive strategies.
-Its five core functions: identify, protect, detect, response and recover, are a blueprint to mitigate cyber risk.
+Businesses of all sizes and industries are seeing the importance of building a robust cybersecurity program and are seeking more proactive strategies.
+Its five core functions: identify, protect, detect, response and recover, are a blueprint to mitigate cybersecurity risk.
 Implemented properly, an organization will have the most powerful set of tools and procedures in place.

 In a sense, the Framework is a dynamic Deming cycle—continuous, logical and always learning.